qp5/kaleidoscope/README.md

 <br>

 ### Project
-Kaleidoscope (code name) is a mobile-first platform combining relatable AI, content delivery, mobile addons, and open-source collaboration; App for is for both individuals and organizations.
+Kaleidoscope (code name) is a mobile-first platform combining relatable AI, Content delivery, with Mobile addons, and Open-source collaboration; App for is for both individuals and organizations.
 <br><br>

 DEVELOPER